 The hand image is a scalable vector shape I designed.
 You can change its color, dimensions or shadow effects easily:

-You are free to use the user control as you wish for your personal and commercial projects, just by making a simple attribution in your project or buying me a beer.
+You are free to use the user control as you wish for your personal and commercial projects, just by making a simple attribution in your project.